BasharDandan/Disaster_Tweets_Classification/README.md

 ### How To Run
 Clone this repository onto your workstation.

-Install deep learning and token processing packages: pip install tensorflow numpy pandas matplotlib scikit-learn tensorflow-hub
+Install deep learning and token processing packages: **pip install tensorflow numpy pandas matplotlib scikit-learn tensorflow-hub**

-Launch Jupyter Notebook and navigate to NLP_in_TensorFlow.ipynb.
+Launch Jupyter Notebook and navigate to **NLP_in_TensorFlow.ipynb**.

 Execute cells sequentially to verify text token boundaries and track validation metric transformations.